On the notion of pseudocategory internal to a category with a 2-cell structure: Introduction

+During the last part of the paper (sections \ref{section 5} and \ref{section 6}) we work towards the definition of pseudocategory internal to an arbitrary category equipped with a 2-cell structure.
+For that we need the notion of cartesian square with respect to a specified 2-cell strucutre (Definiton \ref{Def: cartesian 2-cell structure, Ch2}), and the notions of natural and invertible 2-cell structures.
+We compare the abstract notions of naturality, which are being introduced, when $\mathbf{C}$ is a category of the form $\Cat\left( \mathbf{B}\right)$, of internal categories in some category \textbf{B}.
+As expected, when the 2-cell structure consists on the internal transformations (not necessarily natural) then every natural transformation is a natural 2-cell (Corollary \ref{corolary1}).

 At the end we extend the notion of pseudocategory from the context of a 2-category to the more general context of a category with a 2-cell structure (sesquicategory).
 As an example of application we consider the sesquicategory of abelian chain complexes with homotopies as 2-cells and study pseudocategories in there.

-All the notions defined in \cite{Ch1}: pseudofunctor, natural and pseudo-natural transformation, modification, may also be extended in this way.
-However some careful is needed when dealing with coherence issues.
-For example MacLane's Coherence Theorem, saying that it suffices to consider the coherence for the \emph{pentagon} and \emph{middle triangle} is no longer true in general, since it uses the fact that $\alpha ,\lambda ,\rho $ are natural.
-One way to overcome this difficulty is to impose the naturality for $\alpha ,\lambda ,\rho $ in the definition, so that in \cite{Ch1} (introduction, definition of pseudocategory in a 2-category) instead of saying
+We also give some results extracted from \cite{Ch9} concerning (weakly) Mal'tsev sesquicategories.